 To be comfortable, lie with your knees up and pillows placed between your knees.
 It will keep the pressure off the muscles around the hip and pelvic regions.
-You can make some adjustments if you feel any discomfort when sleeping on left side.
+You can make some adjustments if you feel any discomfort when sleeping on the left side (1) (2).

 - If you have a severe back pain, lie on your left side with a pillow under your abdomen.

 - If you have any burning sensation in your heart, try to give support to your upper body using pillows.

 - You may also experience shortness of breath.
 To overcome this, you can offer support with pillows.